-- It is recommended that school authorities limit extracurricular sport tournaments and inter-school games at this time, to reduce potential exposures to COVID-19. - Spectators and attendees must be masked (unless participating in the physical activity). - It is recommended that at this time, school authorities limit opportunities for spectating at school performance and sporting events to reduce potential exposures to COVID-19, regardless of participation in the Restrictions Exemption Program (REP). - If spectating opportunities are offered, spectators at school-related group physical activities held at the school (e.g., sports games, tournaments) are subject to the following restrictions, unless they are participating in the REP. - Spectator attendance at group physical activities is limited to 1/3 fire code capacity, and; - Spectators must maintain 2 metres physical distance between households.
-Individuals who live alone may sit with their two designated close contacts. - Extra curricular school spectator events may choose to participate in REP. Please refer to the REP guidance document for more information. - For greater clarity, activities related to the curriculum are not eligible for REP.
+- When possible, physical education should be done outside instead of inside as the risk of transmission is higher in indoor settings. - For physical education classes, administrators and teachers should, where possible, choose activities or sports that support physical distancing and limit face-to-face activities (e.g., badminton over wrestling). - Students are able to participate in an extracurricular physical activity following the current CMOH orders for youth physical activity.
+For more information about current restrictions, see the webpage for public health actions. - It is recommended that school authorities limit extracurricular sport tournaments and inter-school games at this time, to reduce potential exposures to COVID-19. - Spectators and attendees 13 years or older must be masked (unless participating in the physical activity). - It is recommended that at this time, school authorities limit opportunities for spectating at school performance and sporting events to reduce potential exposures to COVID-19. - If spectating opportunities are offered, spectators at school-related group physical activities held at the school (e.g., sports games, tournaments) are subject to the following restrictions. - Spectator attendance limits at indoor performance activities are removed except for: - Facilities with capacity of 500 to 999, which will be limited to 500. - Facilities with capacity of 1,000-plus, which will be limited to 50 per cent - It is recommended that spectators maintain 2 metres physical distance between households.
+Individuals who live alone may sit with their two designated close contacts.